N3T091JK/N3T091JK/README.md

-"Innovation is the ability to see change as an opportunity, not a threat"
+### Innovation is the ability to see change as an opportunity, not a threat

 ![Tecnologia](./tecnologia.png)